abeaumont/ctfs/hackit-2019/hackit3/README.md

 ![flag](flag.png)

-As can be seen there, the flag is `BLoCkD3f1nEdPr0tOcoL`.
+As it can be seen there, the flag is `BLoCkD3f1nEdPr0tOcoL`.

 The code we used to get the flag is available at [hackit3.py](hackit3.py).